Forien/foundryvtt-forien-quest-log/CONTRIBUTING.md

 * For now, **wait until [Issue #55](https://github.com/League-of-Foundry-Developers/foundryvtt-forien-quest-log/issues/55) is closed**.
 When this repo has a wiki page, documentation will go there.

 * Please **follow the above guidelines** regarding opening issues and submitting pull requests.
-Some documentation issues may be more broad and be ongoing, in which case you may want to contribute to assignee's forks first.
+Some documentation issues may be broader and ongoing, in which case you may want to contribute to assignee's forks first.
 Any smaller changes should still open a detailed issue and submit a detailed pull request that [closes that issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue).

 ### **Do you have questions about the source code?**